Schedule a Consultation

 5. Prioritise Repair Attempts

-Healthy couples aren't those who never fight, but those who are good at repairing after a disagreement.
-A repair attempt is any effort to de-escalate the tension and reconnect.
-It could be a simple "I'm sorry I raised my voice," a moment of shared humour, reaching out to hold a hand, or acknowledging your part in the conflict.
+Healthy couples are not those who never fight, but those who are good at repairing after a disagreement.
+A repair attempt is any effort to de-escalate tension and reconnect.
+It could be a simple "I'm sorry I raised my voice," a moment of shared humour, or reaching out to hold a hand.

 These gestures show your partner that your relationship is more important than "winning" the argument.
-Being open to both offering and accepting repair attempts is crucial for moving through conflict and strengthening your bond.
+Being open to both offering and accepting repair attempts is crucial for strengthening your bond.
 You can improve how you apologise and learn what to avoid.

-These are just five starting points - your first belt in the martial art of verbal conflict.
-But even by implementing these, you can transform your conflicts from destructive battles into opportunities for growth and deeper intimacy.
+These are just five starting points—your first belt in the martial art of verbal conflict.
+By implementing these, you can transform your conflicts from destructive battles into opportunities for growth and deeper intimacy.

 Which of these fair fighting strategies do you think would be most challenging for you and your partner(s) to implement?